 # Introduction

-QuickDapp is a highly opinionated framework that helps you quickly build and deploy Web3 dapps, batteries included.
+QuickDapp is a highly opinionated modern web application boilerplate with built-in Web3 support.
+It helps you quickly build and deploy web applications, batteries included.

-It is designed to save you a massive amount of time and effort, freeing you up to focus on the parts of your dapp that actually matter.
+It is designed to save you a massive amount of time and effort, freeing you up to focus on the parts of your application that actually matter.

 • Bun + ElysiaJS + React as the foundation.
 Bun is the only supported package manager.